 An incentive program will be offered to enable the installation of renewable energy systems, including storage, which will be interconnected to the actual energy grid.
-This program is similar in nature to the Green Energy Fund and is available to residents as well as small and mid-size businesses.
+This program is similar in nature but separate from the Green Energy Fund and is available to residents as well as small and mid-size businesses.